CanopyTax/react-disposable-decorator/README.md

 subscriptions to be empty, so that future calls to `cancelWhenUnmounted` and `cancelAllSubscriptions` will start fresh.
 Note that `cancelAllSubscriptions` is automatically called during componentWillUnmount.

-Finally, react-disposable-decorator stores a react ref of the component that will be decorated as `this.el` so it is possible to access the original component.
+Finally, react-disposable-decorator uses the `forwardRef` API (requires `16.3+`) so it is possible to access the original component.

 ## Installation
 `npm install react-disposable-decorator`